Anila-Younas/SustainX/README.md

 # Install all required packages
 pip install -r requirements.txt

-# If you get mysqlclient error on Windows, use PyMySQL instead:
-pip uninstall mysqlclient
-pip install PyMySQL
+# Note: This project uses PyMySQL instead of mysqlclient for better compatibility
+# PyMySQL is already included in requirements.txt
 ```

 ### 4. Database Setup